-- 1. Any student must notify Western University of Health Sciences of any criminal drug statute conviction for a violation occurring in the workplace no later than five business days after such a conviction. - 2.
+- 1. Any student must notify Western University of Health Sciences of any criminal drug statute conviction for a violation occurring on campus or on clinical rotation/externship no later than five business days after such a conviction. - 2.
 Within 30 days after receiving notice of a student conviction, Western University of Health Sciences will impose corrective measures on the student convicted of drug abuse violations in the workplace by: - 1.
 Taking appropriate action against the student up to and including dismissal or referral for Prosecution; and/or, - 2.
 Requiring such student to participate satisfactorily in a drug abuse assistance or rehabilitation program